AvatarM500/Tendency-stops-in-Nasvhille/README.md

   "18 to 24"        "25 to 44"        "45 to 54"        "55 to 64"        "65 to 74"        "75+"

+-Update the variable's name

 Phase 3: Analysis
 -

-To understand the data, create a frequency table of the variables of interest: race, sex, age range, and type of violation
+1. To understand the data's behavior, create a frequency table of the variables of interest: race, sex, age range, and type of violation
+2. Compare variables of interest with the population of Nashville

 Phase 4: Visualizations
+- Graphic 1: Freq. of stops according with the race and sex
 -